dasmith/stanford-corenlp-python/README.md

     result = loads(server.parse("Hello world.
 It is so beautiful")) print "Result", result

-That returns a dictionary containing the keys `sentences` and (when applicable) `corefs`.  `sentences` are a list of dictionaries for each sentence, which contain `parsetree`, `text`, `tuples` containing the dependencies, and `words`, containing information about parts of speech, NER, etc:
+That returns a dictionary containing the keys `sentences` and (when applicable) `corefs`.
+The key `sentences` contains a list of dictionaries for each sentence, which contain `parsetree`, `text`, `tuples` containing the dependencies, and `words`, containing information about parts of speech, NER, etc:

 	{u'sentences': [{u'parsetree': u'(ROOT (S (VP (NP (INTJ (UH Hello)) (NP (NN world)))) (. !)))', u'text': u'Hello world!',